Prescriptions

 Why can I not see all my medications on the repeat prescription list?

-The doctor who prescribed your medication will decide whether it will be listed as a repeat medication on your records.
-This is a safety issue to ensure you are reviewed appropriately before any further medication is prescribed for you.
-If it is appropriate for you to order further prescriptions of the medication online it will be available for you to see and order when you login.
+The doctor who gave you your medicine will decide if it can be put on your repeat prescription list.
+This is to keep you safe and make sure your medicine is checked before more is given.
+If it is safe for you to order more online, the medicine will appear for you to order order when you login.

 My medication is out of stock.
 What should I do?

-If the pharmacy have notified you your medication is out of stock ask them if it is their specific pharmacy or a national shortage.
+If the pharmacy tells you your medicine is out of stock, ask them whether it is only their pharmacy or a national shortage.

-If it is the specific pharmacy you can take the original prescription to a different pharmacy that has stock of the item.
+If it is just that pharmacy, you can take your prescription to another pharmacy that has the medicine.

-If it is a national shortage of a medication ask the pharmacy to provide you with the name of an alternative.
-Then notify us of the alternative and we can arrange another prescription for you.
+If it is a national shortage, ask the pharmacy to tell you the name of a safe alternative.
+Then let us know the name of the alternative, and we can arrange a new prescription for you.

 Medication Reviews

-It is a good idea to ensure you are aware of your annual medication review date so you can book an appropriate appointment in advance to avoid unnecessary delays to further prescriptions.
-If you are not aware of when your medication review is due, please feel free to ask at reception.
+It’s a good idea to know when your yearly medicine review is due so you can book an appointment early and avoid delays with your prescriptions.
+If you don’t know when your review is, you can ask at reception.

 Prescriptions Charges and Exemptions

-Please read detailed information about prescription exemptions and fees on the NHS website and NHSBSA website.
+You can read more about who does not have to pay and how the charges work on the NHS website and NHSBSA website.

 Form Instructions